The widespread adoption and use of software technologies is opening new and innovative ways to improve health and health care delivery.

 For a list of what is considered a device software function, manufacturers and developers can search the FDA's public database of existing classification by type of software (for example, diagnostic).
 Approved/cleared device software functions will also be listed in the FDA's 510(k) and PMA databases and on the FDA's Registration & Listing Database.

-The FDA's device software functions and mobile medical apps policy does not require software developers to seek FDA re-evaluation for minor, iterative product changes.
+The FDA's device software functions and mobile medical apps policy does not require software developers to seek the FDA re-evaluation for minor, iterative product changes.

 For many software functions that meet the regulatory definition of a "device" but pose minimal risk to patients and consumers, the FDA will exercise enforcement discretion and will not expect manufacturers to submit premarket review applications or to register and list their software with the FDA.
 This includes device software functions that: